-BY 2030, 30% OF ALL PROJECT-RELATED ROLES WILL BE REPRESENTED BY WOMEN
+BY 2030, 30% OF ALL PROJECT-RELATED ROLES WILL BE REPRESENTED BY WOMEN WINNER of the Most Women Friendly Employer

 CTG's SOCIAL GOOD STRATEGY

-Action Behind The Words: Foreword from CEO 3

-Action Behind The Words: Foreword from CEO Numbers for Change 7
+Action Behind The Words: Foreword from CEO

+lumbers for Change No - Cart and

-CTG's Global Impact 9
+CTG's Global Impact

-What CTG Stands For 11
+Vhat CTG Stands For

-What Committed To Good Means To Our COO 13
+Vhat Committed To Good Means To Our COO

-What Committed To Good Means To Our Team 15
+Vhat Committed To Good Means To Our Team

-Our Success Scale 17
+Dur Success Scale

-CTG & The SDGs 19
+CTG & The SDGs

-CTG's Social Impact Journey 21
+TG's Social Impact Journey

-Winner of SDG Pioneer Award 23
+Vinner of SDG Pioneer Award

-CTG & the Women's Empowerment Principles 25
+TG & the Women's Empowerment Principles

-Measuring Success 27
+Neasuring Success

-Female First 29
+emale First

-Female First In Action 33
+emale First In Action

-Educating Future Generations 39
+ducating Future Generations

-Family Friendly 41
+amily Friendly

-Winner of Most Women Friendly Employer Award 43
+Vinner of Most Women Friendly Employer Award

-The Role of Business in Humanitarian Action 45
+he Role of Business in Humanitarian Action

-Committed to Advocacy 49
+Committed to Advocacy

-CTG Giving 51
+CTG Giving

-CTG Setting High Standards 53
+CTG Setting High Standards

+3 7 9

 UN GLOBAL COMPACT COMMUNICATION ON PROGRESS

-Human Rights
+Human Rights 59

-Labour
+Labour 63

-Environment
+Environment 69

-Anti-Corruption
+Anti-Corruption 71

-LINGC 10 Principles Implementation Guide · -
+UNGC 10 Principles Implementation Guide 73

+Committed to Good
-FROM THE CEO

-COMMITTED TO GOOD: ACTION BEHIND THE WORDS

-2017 HAS BEEN AN INCREDIBLE JOURNEY FOR CTG.
+FROM THE CEO COMMITTED TO GOOD: ACTION BEHIND THE WORDS 2017 HAS BEEN AN INCREDIBLE JOURNEY FOR CTG.
 A YEAR OF SELF-ASSESSMENT AND DISCOVERY, WHERE WE HAVE CONSIDERED WHAT LIES AT THE HEART OF OUR BRAND AND TURNED OUR SOCIAL GOOD VISION INTO A REALITY.

-CTG operates in fragile and conflictaffected countries supporting

-the implementation of important

-humanitarian projects.
-Our work,

-consists of providing recruitment,

-human capital management, logistics

-and project management services.
-As

-partners to humanitarian organisations

-we enable projects to happen and we

-are already making a difference in the

-lives of many.
+CTG operates in fragile and conflictaffected countries supporting the implementation of important humanitarian projects.
+Our work, consists of providing recruitment, human capital management, logistics and project management services.
+As partners to humanitarian organisations we enable projects to happen and we are already making a difference in the lives of many.
 However, we knew that we could do more and wanted to contribute to the 2030 Agenda For Humanity and implement the sustainable development goals (SDGs) in the most impactful way possible.
 But where to start?
 Impact has been a recurring theme for us in 2017.
 I was privileged to mediate a panel at the UNGC UAE Local Network Anniversary this year focusing on 'Transforming our World Through Innovation and Sustainable Development Goals'.
 We all agreed that the private sector needs to be involved to achieve the 169 targets.
 Instead of trying to do a little for every SDG, the unanimous conclusion was that we should focus on a few or even just one - that is how real impact is achieved.
 Great things often come about thanks to timing.
 This was also the year that CTG embarked on a rebrand to create clearer messaging into what motivates and drives the company.
 It involved a fundamental rethink of what we are about and how we operate in wartorn countries.
 All of our employees contributed and our path suddenly became clear.
 To our excitement, the importance of gender equality (SDG5) emerged as a fundamental to how we must do business.

-Further exploration revealed that the more women and men we can employ, the more impact this has on SDG 8 and SDG 16 - economic growth and peace - the two other SDGs where our operations make a massive contribution.

-"Impact has been a recurring theme for us in 2017."
+Further exploration revealed that the more women and men we can employ, the more impact this has on SDG 8 and SDG 16 - economic growth and peace - the two other SDGs where our operations make a massive contribution. " Impact has been a recurring theme for us in 2017. " CTG WERE THE PROUD WINNERS OF THE SDG PIONEER AWARD FOR THE PEACE CATEGORY, AWARDED BY UN GLOBAL COMPACT NETWORK UAE, IN NOVEMBER 2017

+Network UAE

+5 GENDER EQUALITY

+ą

+8 DECENT WORK AND ECONOMIC GROWTH

+1

+6 PEACE, JUSTICE AND STRONG INSTITUTIONS

 WHY THE SDGS MAKE BUSINESS SENSE

+26%
-The boost to Annual Global GDP by 2025 if women participated in the economy identically to men

-Stanford Social Innovation Review
+The boost to Annual Global GDP by 2025 if women participated in the economy identically to men Stanford Social Innovation Review